 After a divorce, or ending of a significant relationship, it is inevitable that you move forward with your life.
 Most will engage in a subsequent marriage or have other children.
 When your family and responsibilities have grown, you may wish to limit your expenses, one of these being your obligation of child support payments for a child from a previous relationship.
 However, your child support obligations are subject to specific rules and regulations limiting their modification.
-Therefore, you should seek counsel from an experienced Pensacola Child Support Attorney in order to understand your obligation and future options.
+Therefore, you should seek counsel from an experienced child support attorney in order to understand your obligation and future options.

 Under Florida law, a modification of child support must be supported by an unanticipated, substantial change in circumstances.
 While a marriage and birth of a child is a significant experience, and does involve a substantial change in the life of an individual, these actions are not seen as proper grounds for a modification of an existing child support award, and will not relieve a parent of their previously existing child support obligation.
 The court has held that the voluntary actions of assuming new financial responsibilities as a parent or spouse should not hinder the support of an existing child.
 Instead, the legislature implemented laws, interpreted by the courts, that charge the obligated parent to consider their financial obligations, including their child support payments, when encountering these new responsibilities.